JamenM/gooseproxy/README.md

 # gooseproxy
 a webproxy designed by Jamen Noodles#3743

+an example at http://i-ready.ml/ press ctrl + m to toggle cloak

 How to create your own the hard way-

 first step: go to glitch.com or other hosting service, ill be using glitch, create new project, create a "hello-express" app